RPP Bond (Release Prior to Payment) — Canada Customs Bond

 Submit your application to a surety provider.
 You will provide your business details, authorize a credit check, and specify the bond amount you need.
 For bonds under $50,000, this step can often be completed in minutes.

-You can get a quote from Bondrail to start the process.
+You can join the Bondrail waitlist to start the process.

 Step 3: Underwriting Review